 - What’s the frequency?
-This is where the “hum” helps, since there is a range of sound frequency that the device uses to analyze your sample.
+This is where the “hum” helps since there is a range of sound frequencies that the device uses to analyze your sample.
 A soundless “blow” won’t do you any good.

 - Turn up (or down) your volume.
-Not your stereo volume, but, the volume of your hum.
-Again, the device has specific ranges of tone, volume, strength, etc., that it is looking for to accurately test your breath sample.
+Not your stereo volume, but the volume of your hum.
+Again, the device has specific ranges of tone, volume, and strength, that it is looking for to accurately test your breath sample.

 - Don’t panic.
 Remember that if a car breathalyzer test fails, it is important to remain calm.
 Stress and worry can change how effectively you’re breathing, making an “oops” into a bigger frustration.

 A car breathalyzer or ignition interlock device is there to make sure you can keep driving, and all it is asking for is that you don’t drink alcohol, and give it the breath sample it needs for testing.
 There’s a perfect hum for every device and one that can be mastered with practice, control, and a desire to prove your sobriety with every breath.